valekar/aptos-vault/README.md

 ## Further improvements

-Idea 1 : We need to manually track all the initialized token reserves.
+Idea 1 : We need to manually track all the initialized token vaults.
 It would be better if this can be saved in a table for easy tracking purpose

-Idea 2 : The Initialized reserves could be stored in their own accounts.
-Meaning we could use `resource_accounts` and make the token reserve to manage itself so that end users don't have to manage them.
+Idea 2 : The Initialized vaults could be stored in their own accounts.
+Meaning we could use `resource_accounts` and make the token vault to manage itself so that end users don't have to manage them.